Can AI turn $1,000 into $10,000?

 Worth separating two very different ideas: firm failure versus market losses.

-To begin with, Lightyear UK Ltd acts as custodian, and your investments are held in your name in segregated accounts, with Lightyear Europe AS used as a possible sub-custodian.
+To begin with, Lightyear U.K. Ltd acts as custodian, and your investments are held in your name in segregated accounts, with Lightyear Europe AS used as a possible sub-custodian.
 So you remain the beneficial owner of your shares.

 On top of that, there is regulatory protection.
 Eligible investments are protected up to ยฃ85,000 per person per FCA-authorised firm by the FSCS.
 However, the FSCS covers firm failure only.
 It does not cover investment losses, so if a share falls, that loss is simply yours.